quii/learn-go-with-tests/sync.md

 FAIL
 ```

-The test will _probably_ fail with a different number, but nonetheless it demonstrates it does not work when multiple go routines are trying to work with it.
+The test will _probably_ fail with a different number, but nonetheless it demonstrates it does not work when multiple goroutines are trying to mutate the value of the counter at the same time.

 ## Write enough code to make it pass